ibm-vpc/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

 - `id` - (String) The unique identifier of the load balancer.
 - `instance_groups_supported` - (Boolean) Indicates whether this load balancer supports instance groups.
 - `operating_status` - (String) The operating status of this load balancer.
+- `address_mode` - (String) The address mode for this load balancer.
+One of `static` (IPs remain unchanged throughout the life of the load balancer, horizontal scaling disabled) or `dynamic` (IPs may change during maintenance).
-- `public_ips` - (String) The public IP addresses assigned to this load balancer.
+- `public_ips` - (List) The public IP addresses assigned to this load balancer.
+Will be empty if `is_public` is `false`.
-- `private_ip` - (List) The Reserved IP address reference assigned to this load balancer.
+- `public_ip` - (List) The public IP address details assigned to this load balancer.
+Each entry is either a floating IP reference or a plain IP address.

+  Nested scheme for `public_ip`:
+  - `address` - (String) The globally unique IP address.
+This property may expand to support IPv6 addresses in the future.
+  - `crn` - (String) The CRN for this floating IP.
+Present only when the public IP is a floating IP.
+  - `deleted` - (List) If present, this property indicates the referenced resource has been deleted and provides some supplementary information.

+    Nested scheme for `deleted`:
+    - `more_info` - (String) Link to documentation about deleted resources.
+  - `href` - (String) The URL for this floating IP.
+Present only when the public IP is a floating IP.
+  - `id` - (String) The unique identifier for this floating IP.
+Present only when the public IP is a floating IP.
+  - `name` - (String) The name for this floating IP.
+The name is unique across all floating IPs in the region.
+Present only when the public IP is a floating IP.
+- `private_ip` - (List) The private IP addresses assigned to this load balancer as reserved IP references.

   Nested scheme for `private_ip`:
-  - `address` - (String) IPv4 The IP address.
-This property may add support for IPv6 addresses in the future.
-When processing a value in this property, verify that the address is in an expected format.
-If it is not, log an error.
-Optionally halt processing and surface the error, or bypass the resource on which the unexpected IP address format was encountered.
+  - `address` - (String) The IP address.
+If the address has not yet been selected, the value will be `0.0.0.0`.
+This property may expand to support IPv6 addresses in the future.
-  - `href` - (String) The URL for this reserved ip
+  - `href` - (String) The URL for this reserved IP.
-  - `reserved_ip`- (String) The unique identifier for this reserved IP.
+  - `reserved_ip` - (String) The unique identifier for this reserved IP.
-  - `name`- (String) The user-defined or system-provided name for this reserved IP
+  - `name` - (String) The name for this reserved IP.
+The name is unique across all reserved IPs in a subnet.

-- `private_ips` - (String) The private IP addresses (Reserved IP address reference) assigned to this load balancer.
+- `private_ips` - (List) The private IP addresses assigned to this load balancer.
+Same as `private_ip.[].address`.
 - `status` - (String) The status of the load balancer.
 - `security_groups_supported`- (Bool) Indicates if this load balancer supports security groups.
 - `source_ip_session_persistence_supported` - (Boolean) Indicates whether this load balancer supports source IP session persistence.